graphlab-fr/cosma/README.md

 ./node_modules/.bin/cosma cosma --help
 ```

-You have dowloaded this repository and want to execute app:
+You have downloaded this repository and want to execute Cosma from here:

 ```bash
 npm i # install dependences + build executable file